TamerTas/kubernetes/docs/design/configs.md

 * Retrieving ``Config`` from the API server.
 * Loading the configuration into the volume.
-* Sendig the resource to the API server.
+* Sending the resource to the API server.

 ### Limitations